May 13, 2021

 Your rug's shades may dampen if it is color-fest, and you leave it in direct sunlight for too long.
 In turn, that will harm the rug's longevity and appearance.

-What to consider when purchasing a Persian Rug
+What to Consider When Purchasing a Persian Rug

 Before buying a Persian rug, you need to consider the following: